basecamp/policies/privacy/index.md

 ## Changes & questions

 We may update this policy as needed to comply with relevant regulations and reflect any new practices.
-You can see a history of the changes to our policies since mid-2018 [on Github](https://github.com/basecamp/policies/commits/master).
+You can view a history of the changes to our policies since mid-2018 [on Github](https://github.com/basecamp/policies/commits/master).
 Whenever we make a significant change to our policies, we will also announce them on our [company blog](https://m.signalvnoise.com/).

 Have any questions, comments, or concerns about this privacy policy, your data, or your rights with respect to your information?
 Please get in touch by emailing us at [privacy@basecamp.com](mailto:privacy@basecamp.com) and we’ll be happy to answer them!